 While most wines start with a primary fermentation of a fruit mash, there are certain circumstances when it’s better to start with juice.

-- Hard fruits like apples are better when made with pressed juice because it is difficult to extract juice from the fruit mash.
+- Hard fruits like apples are made with pressed juice because it is difficult to make a fruit mash.

 - If you want to make a particular type of wine, like Merlot or Cabernet Sauvignon, then you need to start with wine-making juice.

 Primary fermentation with juice is very simple.

 - Mix the juice with sugar, yeast, and additives, according to your recipe.

 - It will actively bubble for around 2 weeks.
 Let it sit for one week after the bubbling has stopped before racking to a clean carboy.